xbach/docs/trezor-apps/bitwala.rst

 -------------------------

 `Bitwala <https://bitwa.la>`_ is a Bitcoin payment service - Pay your EUR bills using bitcoin.
 Fast, easy and secure.
 No bank account required.
-Thanks to `the support for TREZOR <http://about.bitwa.la/bitwala-is-introducing-trezor>`_, paying your Euro bills securely is now even easier then ever before.
+Thanks to `the support for TREZOR <http://about.bitwa.la/bitwala-is-introducing-trezor>`_, paying your Euro bills securely is now even easier than ever before.

 Resources
 ^^^^^^^^^